Samsung TV Not Connecting to WiFi Fix is needed when your TV cannot find a wireless network, fails to connect, or connects but has no internet access.

 - Select Network Status

-- Go to IP Settings
+- Open IP Settings

 - Select DNS Settings